- QR Code Single Sign In with Bookshelf Mobile Apps!

 Reset to Publisher Format

 If you make a setting that you decide is not appealing, you can always use the option to reset to publisher format.

-Please note: what is shown above is while viewing an eTextBook that is Reflowable (ePub) formated.
-Below is what you would see while viewing a Fixed (Pbk) formated eTextBook.
+Please note: what is shown above is while viewing an eTextBook that is Reflowable (ePub) formatted.
+Below is what you would see while viewing a Fixed (Pbk) formatted eTextBook.